droneRL2020/droneRL2020.github.io/README.md

 ### GoWithRobo: Robotic Shopping Cart finding items for customers

 GoWithRobo provides the robotic shopping cart in marts.
-The cart helps customers to find items in marts and especially visually impaired customer can shop independently with using this cart.
+The cart helps customers to find items in marts and especially visually impaired customer can shop independently using this cart.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/gzfZvT5ImeY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 As a robotics engineer and founding member of GoWithRobo, I built HW and SW of the whole robot from the scratch to prototype and got down to test in 5 Targets, 2 Whole Foods Markets, 1 CVS and 1 Home Depot.
 There were briefly 10 steps to accomplish this execution.